 Budapest's Seasonal Hungarian Food: A Culinary Calendar

-Fresh herbs like dill and parsley become abundant during spring, bringing bright, aromatic touches to traditional dishes like stuffed peppers.
-These herbs add a fresh dimension to Hungarian cooking, their vibrant flavors complementing the season's lighter approach to traditional recipes.
-The combination of fresh herbs with early spring vegetables creates dishes that feel both familiar and refreshingly new.
+Fresh herbs like dill and parsley start appearing everywhere during spring.
+These add bright, fresh flavors to traditional dishes like stuffed peppers.
+We noticed how these herbs make familiar Hungarian dishes taste lighter and more vibrant.
+The combination of fresh herbs with early spring vegetables creates food that feels both traditional and refreshingly new.

 Spring Ingredients | Traditional Preparations |